gopyyn/Salad/README.md

 The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.
 The backend for the UI testing is written in Selenium for Java.

 Salad will provide predefined step-definitions, "Web-ui Commands", "Rest Api Commands" and "Database Commands", which can be used in the existing cucumber feature files.

-Salad can also detect the OS and brings up the default browser for that OS or just specify which browser in configuration and salad can take care of loading that browser driver.
-So no need to download browser driver and specify the driver path like you do in selenium.
+Salad can take care of loading that browser driver.
+So no need to manually download browser's driver and specify the driver path like you do in selenium.

+if scenario fails then the screenshot will be automatically captured under target directory with scenario name.
 # Index

 <table>